 12. Authenticate your email domain address

 ISPs look for certain criteria to make sure you aren’t sending spam or phishing emails.
-One way to help them recognize a legitimate account is to pass certain email authentication tests.
-Passing these tests is great for improving email deliverability.
+One way to help them recognize a legitimate account is to pass certain DNS-based email authentication tests.
+Passing these tests is great for improving the email deliverability rate.
 There are three kinds of domain authentication checks:

 DKIM (Domain Keys Identified Mail)